Polonaise de Concert, Op. 4 (Wieniawski)

 Polonaise Brillante (Polonaise de Concert) Op.
 4 is the first of two polonaises composed by the Polish violin virtuoso Henryk Wieniawski.
 It was written in two versions: for violin with piano accompaniment, and for violin and orchestra.
 The version known to us today was published in Germany in 1853 as Polonaise de Concert in D major.
 However it was originally sketched out in 1848, by a thirteen year old Wieniawski.
 It was dedicated to the Polish virtuoso violinist Karol Lipiński.
 It was renamed to Polonaise Brillante when it was re-published in Paris in 1858.

-It is a popular violin showpiece for its melodic beauty and technical virtuosity.
+The piece is widely played for its lyrical melodies and demanding technical difficulty.